 Every Student Matters Census

 In the Kawartha Pine Ridge District School Board, we are committed to helping all of our students experience success.
-To support this goal, we will be conducting our first ever Every Student Matters Census in February-March 2019 to better understand the needs of our students and school communities.
+To support this goal, we will be conducting our first ever Every Student Matters Census in February and March 2019 to better understand the backgrounds, experiences and needs of our students and school communities.
 The data collected from both students and parents/guardians will provide the school system, families, and the community with valuable information to improve our programs and services for the benefit of all students.
 All information on individual students will remain confidential.

-We invite members of our school communities to learn more about the census project, and ask questions, at Community Information Sessions happening in various regions of the board.
-All sessions will take place from 6:30-7:30 pm and all are welcome.
+We invited members of our school communities to learn more about the census project, and ask questions, at Community Information Sessions in allregions of the board during November and December.

 Questions and Answers

 School boards across the province are completing a census with their school communities in order to better understand the needs of student populations and school communities.
 The census will gather demographic data (statistical information) to help us better understand the people we serve.

 Several school boards have already completed their first census, while other boards, like KPR, are completing it this school year or next.

 What is the purpose of the survey?

 The census will help school boards better understand the backgrounds, experiences and needs of our students and school communities.
 Specifically, the census information will be used to: